-Add the Framing Boards.
 Both of the vertical boards need to be even at both ends of the gate.
-They should be secured with corrosion resistant screws.
+They should be secured with corrosion-resistant screws.

-Screw the Diagonal Supports onto the Board.
 The supports should be screwed in place.
-They transfer the gate’s weight from the unsupported side to the side with hinges.
-This transfer keeps the gate from sagging.
+They transfer the gate’s weight from the unsupported side to the side with the hinges.
+This transfer prevents the gate from sagging.